Legal Documents: Has McGill Received Your Documents?

 - Check your tuition status on the Minerva (www.mcgill.ca/minerva) Student Accounts menu: Student Menu > Student Accounts Menu > View your Tuition and Legal Status.

 - Check the phrase: Fees currently calculated according to rules for...
-This will tell you if your tuition status is currently being billed at the international rate, the Canadian rate, or at the Quebec rate.
-For information on fees, see www.mcgill.ca/student-accounts.
+This will tell you if you are assessed as: an international student, a Canadian student, or a Quebec student.

-If you do not agree with your tuition status, notify McGill right away.
-If you provide additional documentation in support of your file after the last day of classes for the given term, McGill will be unable to accept your requested changes, or to update your tuition status rate for that term.
+If you do not agree with your assessment, notify McGill right away.
+If you provide additional documentation in support of your file after the last day of classes for the given term, McGill cannot accept changes or offer you a lower tuition rate for that term.

 The Quebec Ministère de l'Éducation, du Loisir et du Sport (MELS) usually takes one to four weeks to verify or issue your Permanent Code.